Martin-ITT/MS1-Martin-s-Grill/README.md

-# Martin's Takeaway
+# The Martin's Grill
 ## Code Institute - MS project 1
 --------------------------------------
-*Martin's Takeaway* is a website which helps a new virtual takeaway restaurant to stand out from other local competitors, to promote its business and attract new customers and update regular customers about new meals and deals.
+*The Martin's Grill* is a website which helps a new virtual takeaway restaurant to stand out from other local competitors, to promote its business and attract new customers and update regular customers about new meals and deals.
 Most of my professional time I spent in food industry where I got inspiration for this project.
 I tried to put in all of my experience from different points of view - as a customer but also as restaurant manager and create a website with a proffesional look.

 This project has been created as a Milestone Project 1 for Full Stack Web Development Course at [Code Institute](https://codeinstitute.net).